 Whether you’re a first-timer or a dive master, you can’t miss the chance to scuba dive in Puerto Rico’s gorgeous turquoise waters.
 Many of the best sites are outside the San Juan area and are a great excuse to go out and explore the rest of the island.
 Dive shops with friendly and professional staff will assist you with booking boat trips, classes, gear, and tank rentals.
 For the veteran divers, seek out adventures like Desecheo, Mona Island, or The Wall near La Parguera.

-If you’ve never tried diving before, take the plunge with an easy shore dive or a Discover Scuba Diving Experience.
+If you’ve never tried diving before, take the plunge with an easy shore dive in Vieques' Mosquito Pier or Culebra, for a Discover Scuba Diving Experience.

 Just 12 miles off the coast of Rincón is the small island of Desecheo, a National Wildlife Refuge with some of the best-preserved coral reefs in Puerto Rico.
 The island itself is off limits but the waters around it are a scuba diver’s playground.
 All sorts of fish, crustaceans, turtles, sharks, and even dolphins and whales can be seen around Desecheo.
 The best way to get there is chartering a scuba diving trip through the local dive shop, Taíno Divers.